 noun 2. absence of subjection to foreign domination or despotic government.
 That prompted me to look up despot: a ruler or other person who holds absolute power, typically one who exercises it in a cruel or oppressive way.

 As long as we continue to embrace the structures of our democracy and the checks and balances it is based on, we should be OK.
 It’s the attempts to destroy those systems that are a threat to our freedoms.
-It’s the danger of giving up our responsibility to one person that threatens our society.
+It’s the danger of giving up our responsibility to a despotic leader that threatens our society.

 What terms and what emotional charge do you latch onto?
 Does it make you feel angry, depressed and fearful, or does it make you feel loving, happy and trusting?
 You have the freedom to choose.
 WE have the freedom to create it together.